RedisLabs/redislabs-docs/content/connect/upgrade.md

     rladmin upgrade module db_name redis-connect module_name rg version 999999 module_args keep_args
     ```

-    The passed with the `rg version` parameter is the version number associated with the RedisGears update.
+    The `rg version` parameter is the version number associated with the RedisGears update.
 You can find this in the JSON file provided with your download.

     Be sure to specify the `keep_args` parameter; otherwise, the configuration will be reset, with unpredictable results.

-    To verify the RedisGears version used with your RedisConnect instance:
+    To verify the RedisGears version used with your Redis Connect instance:

     1. Select the **Databases** menu of the admin console and then select redis-connect from the list of databases.
 Select the **Configuration** tab and then locate the **Redis modules** section.